About Mayzart

 Painting

-I'm very new to painting; it's a very different medium from drawing.
+I'm still new to painting; it's a very different medium from drawing.
 However, I am learning a lot, and there are definitely art skills that are transferable from drawing to painting that are helping me along.
-My plan right now is to paint so much that I no longer feel so attached to my work; that way, I can finally sell original art.
+My plan is to paint so much that I no longer feel so attached to my work; that way, I can finally sell original art.
 In the meantime, hopefully people will still be interested in prints!

 Digital Art